 The indoor temps of a house have probably been a debate forever.

 Probably since the dawn of time.
 I guarantee that there were cave men standing around, roasting their butts off, while their cave wives stood in the background complaining that it was too cold.
 I definitely understand that I'm gender-stereotyping here, but it usually holds true.
-Men are just right, women are too cold.
+Men are too warm, women are too cold.

-That's no to say it's never the other way around, but I know in my house, and literally every couple I know, there's always an ongoing debate about what is just right.
-In my house, we have an agreement that the thermostat stays on 65 degrees, but there's also the understanding that there should always be a fire going, or at least the heat pump to supplement the furnace.
+That's not to say it's never the other way around, but I know in my house and literally every couple I know, there's always an ongoing debate about what is just right.
+My wife and I have an agreement that the thermostat stays on 65 degrees, but there's also the understanding that there should always be a fire going, or at least the heat pump to supplement the furnace.
 It's maddening trying to keep my wife warm.
+So many rules...

 So let's take a peek and come up with the most compelling arguments I could find on Reddit.
 Maybe there's some ammo here that you missed that you could use to rev it up a notch with your significant other to make your case.
 I bid you good luck on your quest, as this argument has never been really settled in the history of the world.